pvnick/easy-s3-kafka-consumer/README.md

 simple-s3-kafka-consumer
 ========================

-Note: this project is currently being rewritten in Go with no regard to branching, but run-consumer and consumer.py very well might work in a production system with minor modifications
+Note: As a result of the recent leaks regarding NSA surveillance and the lack of privacy surrounding "big data," this project has been put on indefinite hold.
+This code is hereby released in to the public domain with no restrictions, but I would ask you to please be judicious with your data collection.
 -------------------------

 A simple project for dumping data from kafka to S3.
 Great for streaming large amounts of web data into S3 for use with mapreduce.